Get away from the busy tourist spots and discover seven secret places in Dorset. From nature reserves to sculpture...

 Why not take a trip yourself!
 They have such wonderful family events on their calendar including ‘Evening Dining’ and ‘Sunday Lunch’ services, as well as seasonally themed events such as the ‘Santa Special’.

-The journey takes you through six miles of beautiful Dorset scenery, past magnificent Corfe Castle and down to the blue flag white sandy beach at Swanage.
+The journey takes you through six miles of beautiful Dorset scenery, past magnificent Corfe Castle and down to the blue flag white sandy beach.
+This scenic railway is definitely one of our favourite things to do in Swanage.

 Corfe Common has remained completely unchanged for more than 1,000 years, so sit as thousands have before, enjoy the view and eat sandwiches and chocolate cake, all to the backdrop of Corfe Castle ruins.
 Look out for the Bronze Age barrows which line the central ridge and the medieval sunken lanes or hollows in the common which were how the stone from the limestone quarries was transported across the common to the village.
 A common steeped in this much history makes a fine spot for a picnic!